How to rename and change a Git branch name locally & remotely

 branch@rename /c/git/gitub (bogfix) $ git branch -m bugfix

-A quick request to show all branches shows that the command to change the Git branch name was successeful, as the bogfix branch was renamed to bugfix.
+A quick request to show all branches confirms that the command to change the Git branch name succeeded, and renamed the bogfix branch to bugfix.

 branch@rename /c/git/gitub (bogfix) $ git branch -a * bugfix main